-If you have been seriously injured due to a trip, slip, fall, or other accident while visiting a restaurant or retail store, amusement park, public swimming pool, or other property, the premises liability attorneys at Hare Wynn can help you understand your legal options.
+If you have been seriously injured due to a trip, slip, fall, or other accident while visiting a restaurant or retail store, amusement park, public swimming pool, or other property, the premises liability attorneys at Hare, Wynn, Newell & Newton, LLP can help you understand your legal options.
 We represent individuals across the U.S. from our office in Birmingham, AL.

 ESTABLISHING FAULT IN A PREMISES LIABILITY CLAIM

 In order to file a premises liability claim, you must first show that the owner of the property—whether it be a storekeeper, apartment manager, restaurant owner, or another person—acted negligently in some way.
 Our premises liability lawyers understand how to establish that a certain condition on the property was “unreasonably dangerous” and that the property owner or manager was aware or should have been aware of the condition prior to your injury.
 While individuals have a personal responsibility for their own safety, property owners also have a duty to keep their premises safe for others.